Department of Computational and Data Sciences

 Some sample projects are:

-- Federated learning using edge computing (NVIDIA Jetson) and cloud computing resources
+- Flotilla: Federated learning using edge accelerators

 Papers for Presentation